Child's Pose (film)

-Child's Pose (Poziția copilului) is a 2013 Romanian drama film directed by Călin Peter Netzer.
-The film premiered in competition at the 63rd Berlin International Film Festival where it won the Golden Bear.
-It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
-Luminița Gheorghiu was nominated as the Best Actress at the 26th European Film Awards and the film won the Telia Film Award at the Stockholm International Film Festival 2013.
-The film was selected as the Romanian entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
+Child's Pose (Poziția copilului) is a 2013 Romanian drama film directed by Călin Peter Netzer, co-written by Netzer and Răzvan Rădulescu.
+It follows a overprotective mother attempts to safeguard her son after a hit and run traffic accident.

+The film had its world premiere in the main competition of the 63rd Berlin International Film Festival on 11 February 2013, where it won the Golden Bear.
+It was selected as the Romanian entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
+At the 26th European Film Awards, Luminița Gheorghiu was nominated as the Best Actress.